charlesoft/Store/README.md

 ## Description

-This is a simple application to list end find products.
+This is a simple application to list and find products.

 ## Installation